-.
-D C 11 Poverty and social exclusion Definition of poverty and social exclusion.
-Causes of and remedies to poverty and social exclusion Population groups at risk of poverty and social exclusion (families living on a restricted income, unemployed, persons with disabilities, elderly, irregular immigrants, substance abusers, persons suffering from chronic and mental illness) Definition and the importance of means testing • Support services Identification of the four state agencies and their main role (Aġenzija Appoġġ, Aġenzija Sedqa, Aġenzija Żgħażagħ, Aġenzija Sapport) The role and function of the office of the Commission of the Rights of Persons with Disability, the Commissioner for Children and JobsPlus Children's wellbeing The optimum physical, social, emotional and intellectual development of children between 0 and 4 years The optimum physical, social, emotional and intellectual development of children between 0 and 4 years Key developmental stages with a focus on physical, social, emotional and intellectual development Providing a variety of experiences to promote children's holistic development (physical, social, emotional and intellectual) to the maximum of their potential The importance of play in a stimulating environment The advantages and disadvantages of being cared for by different members in society (parents, relatives, childminders, carers in childcare centres and kindergarten assistants) The importance of immunisation (0-16 years) Ensuring safety in and outside the home (playground and while travelling in cars) Infant and childhood basic needs (healthy food, shelter, sanitation, affection, medical care, clothing and education) Adolescents' wellbeing Physical, social and emotional development.
-Transition from adolescence to adulthood Recognising and managing physical, social and emotional changes Peer pressure and conflicting values Socialisation with different age groups Gaining independence and becoming responsible adults
+Poverty and social Definition of poverty and social exclusion.

+exclusion Causes of and remedies to poverty and

+social exclusion

+Population groups at risk of poverty and

+social exclusion (families living on a

+restricted income, unemployed, persons

+with disabilities, elderly, irregular

+immigrants, substance abusers, persons

+suffering from chronic and mental illness)

+Definition and the importance of means

+testing

+Support services Identification of the four state agencies

+and their main role (Aģenzija Appoģģ,

+Aģenzija Sedqa, Aģenzija Żgħażagħ,

+Aġenzija Sapport)

+The role and function of the office of the

+Commission of the Rights of Persons with

+Disability, the Commissioner for Children

+and JobsPlus

+Children's The optimum Key developmental stages with a focus on

+wellbeing physical, social, physical, social, emotional and intellectual

+emotional and development

+intellectual Providing a variety of experiences to

+development of promote children's holistic development

+children between 0 (physical, social, emotional and

+and 4 years intellectual) to the maximum of their

+potential

+The importance of play in a stimulating

+environment

+The advantages and disadvantages of

+being cared for by different members in

+society (parents, relatives, childminders,

+carers in childcare centres and

+kindergarten assistants)

+The importance of immunisation (0-16)

+years)

+Ensuring safety in and outside the home

+(playground and while travelling in cars)

+Infant and childhood basic needs (healthy

+food, shelter, sanitation, affection,

+DI I I I I I medical care, clothing and education)

+Adolescents' Physical, social and Recognising and managing physical, social

+wellbeing emotional and emotional changes

+development.
+Peer pressure and conflicting values Capitalization with different and appropriate conflicting values.

+Transition from Socialisation with different age groups

+adolescence to Gaining independence and becoming

+adulthood responsible adults